UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-cauchy-pseudocompletions-of-metric-spaces.lagda.md

   htpy-comp-map-short-map-cauchy-pseudocompletion-Metric-Space = refl
 ```

-### The action on short maps on Cauchy pseudocompletions preserves limits
+### The action on short maps of Cauchy pseudocompletions preserves limits

 ```agda
 module _